Lynn Toler: Personal life

 Toler resides in Mesa, Arizona.
 Toler and her husband, Eric Mumford, married on April 6, 1989, and Toler has two sons and four stepsons.
 On January 4, 2023, Judge Toler announced via social media that Eric Mumford died on December 23, 2022.

-Though identifying as a political Independent since 2017, and having once served as an Ohio judge as a Republican, Toler has donated exclusively to candidates aligned with the Democratic Party including Jaime Harrison, Amy McGrath, and President Joe Biden.
+Toler identifies as a political Independent since 2017, and having once served as an Ohio judge as a Republican, Toler has donated to both Democrats and Republicans.